-Souffle is the combination of egg yolks and egg whites coming together to make a savory or light and airy dessert.
-The key to a good souffle is the whipping of the egg whites into medium peaks.
+The key to a good souffle is whipping the egg whites into medium peaks.
 Some recipes call for stiff peaks, but that's not usually the case with a souffle.
-Once you whip the egg whites to the point of stiff peaks the protein strains in the eggs have changed a lot and the end result will vary in texture.
-Remember: medium peaks.
+Once you whip the egg whites to the point of stiff peaks, the protein strains within the eggs have changed a lot. and the end result will vary in texture.
+Remember, medium peaks for the win.

-The creation of the souffle comes from the French around the early 18th centeny.
+The creation of the souffle comes from the French around the early 18th century.
 If you would like to read more about the creator of the souffle, the gentleman's name is Vincent_La_Chapelle.
-Read More Here…
+Read More Here

-Preheat oven to 400 degrees and roast potato wrapped in aluminum foil for 30 to 40 minutes.
+Preheat the oven to 400 degrees and roast the potato wrapped in aluminum foil for 30 to 40 minutes.

-Wrap in paper towel and place on a plate - Microwave on high heat – 10 to 12 minutes
+Wrap in a moist paper towel and place on a plate - Microwave on high heat for 10 to 12 minutes.

 Cook the Garlic with the Butter and Half & Half - Cook for about 2 minutes.